 The significance of the study:

-The higher education system’s volatile situation vis-à-vis the internationalization of higher education creates many opportunities and challenges for the teachers of higher education.
+The higher education system’s volatile situation vis-à-vis the internationalization of higher education creates many opportunities and challenges for higher education teachers.
 Pressures for change in the field of teacher education are escalating significantly as part of systemic education reform initiatives in a broad spectrum of economically developed and developing nations.
-Considering these pressures, it is surprising that relatively little theoretical or empirical analysis of learning and change processes within teacher education programs have been undertaken.
-The present study considers this situation and endeavors to understand the challenges faced or anticipated by the teaching faculty in the internalization of education.
+Considering these pressures, it is surprising that relatively little theoretical or empirical analysis of learning and change processes within teacher education programs has been undertaken.
+The present study considers this situation and endeavors to understand the challenges faced or anticipated by the teaching faculty in internalizing education.

 Aims of the study: